optuna/optuna-dashboard/CONTRIBUTING.md

 The release process(compiling TypeScript files, packaging Python distributions and uploading to PyPI) is fully automated by GitHub Actions.

 1. Replace `optuna_dashboard.version.__version__` to the next version.
 2. Create a git tag and push it to GitHub.
-If succeeded, GitHub Action will publish the new version to PyPI and create a draft GitHub release.
+If succeeded, GitHub Action will build sdist/wheel packages and create a draft GitHub release.
-3. Edit a GitHub release and add change logs.
+3. Edit a GitHub release, generate release note, and mark "Create [a discussion](https://github.com/optuna/optuna-dashboard/discussions/categories/announcements) for this release" checkbox.
 Then make it publish.
-4. Post an annoucement on [GitHub Discussions](https://github.com/optuna/optuna-dashboard/discussions/categories/announcements).
+GitHub Action will release the new version to PyPI.